The Trial and Conviction of Ronald Castree for the Murder of Lesley Molseed

 This was yet another public enunciation of Stefan Kiszkos innocence, based on unimpeachable forensic evidence.
 One witness, who gave her evidence to the jury over a video link so that she would not be in the same courtroom as Ronald Castree, was the person who as a nine-year-old had been abducted and sexually assaulted by him in July 1976.
 The woman, now aged 41, described how she had been playing tig with a friend when the driver of a red taxi grabbed her and pulled her into his car.
 He just grabbed me and shut the door.
 I just said, I want to go home now.
 Let me go.
 She said that the man had ginger hair with a bald patch.
 He took her to an old empty house and there he performed a sex act in front of her.
 While he was doing so she kicked out at him and got away.
 She later identified him.
 Her evidence was clearly admissible under the similar fact evidence principle.
 It showed that Castree had a tendency to lure little girls into his motor vehicle, take them to an isolated spot and there subject them to a sexual assault falling short of full sexual penetration.
 This led the jury to the conclusion that this was the modus operandi of the same man in both cases.
 There can be little doubt that her evidence made a very strong impression upon the jury.

 The main witness for the prosecution, however, was Dr Gemma Escott, whose youthful appearance concealed her substantial experience and knowledge of forensic science.
 In July 1999, in a series of controlled experiments with other pieces of tape, she had devised a method designed to make the most of the evidence on the Sellotape and ensure that nothing was left to chance.
 Enough material was found on the tape to create a genetic fingerprint that eventually led the police to Ronald Castree.
-In her professional opinion, being extremely careful with the wording of the statistical significance of the match, she said that the probability of obtaining that profile if the semen did not originate from Ronald Castree was in the order of one billion to one.
+In her professional opinion, being extremely careful with the wording of the statistical significance of the match, she said that the probability of obtaining that profile if the semen did not originate from Ronald Castree, but matched somebody else at random, was in the order of one to one billion.
 She told the jury, in addition, and no doubt for the avoidance of any argument, that she had compared the material on the tape with the semen provided by Stefan Kiszko.
 They did not match.

 The prosecution also called, I suspect at the request of defence counsel, the retired forensic scientist, Ronald Outteridge, in order that the defence could cross-examine him.
 If the defence had called him they had to treat him as their own witness and lead him through his evidence-in-chief, not cross-examine him.
 Effectively the evidence he gave supported the defence case.